apex2021milion/forestsurvey/README.md

 Usage: pip install -r requirements.txt

 ### Installation
-Pip install the ultralytics package including all requirements in a Python>=3.7 environment
+Pip install the ultralytics package including all requirements in requirements.txt in a Python>=3.7 environment

 ## Usage